 In these circumstances, the Inclusion Support Program (ISP) can provide further support to services through the Inclusion Development Fund Manager (IDFM).

-There are three streams of Inclusion Development Funds (IDF) available to support educators in Centre Based Day Care Services.
+There are two streams of Inclusion Development Funds (IDF) available to support Family Day Care services and educators to address barriers to inclusion.
 Each have different eligibility criteria, application processes and approved funding purposes.
-These streams of IDF funding include:
+These two streams of IDF funding include:

 As a Family Day Care service, you are encouraged and welcome to contact your Inclusion Professional directly, at a time that is convenient for you.
 Their contact details can be located at the bottom of each email they have sent the service.